PYGMY MOUSE LEMUR

 Pygmy mouse lemurs have two breeding periods during the year—once in the spring, between May and June, and once in the fall.
 Some sources pinpoint the fall breeding season as between September and October, while other sources say November and December.
 During the breeding season, male testes enlarge significantly.
 In fact, male pygmy mouse lemurs have the largest testes relative to their body mass of any primate species.
 After copulation, the male leaves a mating plug in the female’s vagina to prevent her from mating with any other males.
 The use of the mating plug is a reflection of the species’ polygynandrous mating style, in which both males and females take multiple mates.
 By preventing the female from mating again, the male can increase his odds of fathering offspring.
 Female pygmy mouse lemurs give birth to one or two offspring after a 50 to 62 day gestation period, and young are weaned after about 60 days.
 The generation time for pygmy mouse lemurs is about five years.

 Pygmy mouse lemurs are known to live sympatrically with gray mouse lemurs (M. murinus).
 Being so small, pygmy mouse lemurs are predated upon by many types of animals, including raptors, civets, mongooses, snakes, and even domestic dogs.
 Owls are a particularly effective predator of mouse lemurs.
 One study found that a gray mouse lemur population suffered a 25% population loss each year exclusively due to owl predation.
-As frugivores, they serve an important function to forest health as seed dispersers.
+As frugivores (fruit-eaters), they serve an important function to forest health as seed dispersers.

 Pygmy mouse lemurs are considered Vulnerable to extinction by the International Union for Conservation of Nature (IUCN, 2012).
 This classification is because the species is believed to have had a population decline of more than 30% over the past 15 years (composing three generations).
 This decline is due to habitat loss and degradation due to unsustainable agriculture practices, and because this problem will likely continue, they are expected to decline further.
 The degradation of the habitat has led to the population being extremely fragmented.